-Originally clogged with through traffic, Passeig de Sant Joan was converted into a boulevard for strollers and cyclists in 2012.
-Bars, cafés and restaurants line the promenade, which, like the Rambla, is not entirely free of through traffic.
+Originally congested by through traffic, Passeig de Sant Joan was transformed into a boulevard for strollers and cyclists from 2012.
+Bars, cafés and restaurants line the promenade, which, like the Rambla, is not entirely exempt from through traffic.

 Barcelona - Passeig de Sant Joan

-The media cheered the Passeig into the “area of trendsetters”, the “best location in Barcelona”.
-However, this should not necessarily be taken seriously.
+The media cheered the Passeig to the “area of trendsetters”, the “best location in Barcelona”.
+That shouldn't necessarily be taken seriously.
 The Passeig runs between Avinguda Diagonal and the Arc de Triomf.

 Font magica de montjuïc

-Between the Plaça d'Espanya and the Museu Nacional d'Art de Catalunya (MNAC) is the Plaça de Carles Buïgas, adorned with a huge oval fountain.
-During the day the fountain is a water surface like many others; only in the evening does it reveal its true meaning.
+Between Plaça d'Espanya and the Museu Nacional d'Art de Catalunya (MNAC) is Plaça de Carles Buïgas, adorned with a huge oval fountain.
+During the day the fountain is a body of water like many others; it only shows its true effect in the evening hours.

 Barcelona - Font Magica